State of Missouri v. Celia, a Slave: Investigation

 On the morning of June 24, 1855, Robert Newsom's daughters began to worry when he did not show up for breakfast.
 They began to search for him around the property and enlisted the help of some neighbors when their search was unsuccessful.
-William Powell, the owner of the farm next to the Newsoms', and Robert Newsom's sons, Harry and David, were among those who joined the search party.
+William Powell, the owner of the plantation next to the Newsoms', and Robert Newsom's sons, Harry and David, were among those who joined the search party.
 Powell questioned George about Newsom's whereabouts, and he told the search party that "it was not worth while to hunt for him anywhere except close around the house."
 Upon further questioning, George also stated that "he believed the last walking [Newsom] had done was along the path, pointing to the path leading from the house to the Negro Cabin."

 After a search of Celia's cabin had turned up nothing, William Powell interrogated Celia, who made no attempt to flee after she had killed her owner but instead resumed her normal activities.
 Celia initially denied any knowledge of what had happened to Newsom, but Powell continued to interrogate her and used accusations and threats to get her to confess.
 Eventually, Celia confessed that she had killed Newsom and attempted to dispose of his body, but she maintained that "she did not intend to kill him when she struck him, but only wanted to hurt him."

 After obtaining Celia's confession, the family gathered evidence of Robert Newsom's remains and collected them in a box.